 - (b) Standard single-family detached, attached condominium housing development or any other subdivision development submitted to the planning commission for subdivision approval will not be subject to the site plan fee.
 These type developments are subject to the site plan process as outlined in this document and other fee schedules found elsewhere in this section. - (c) Parking lot improvement designs for individual residential or commercial lots which propose, add, or reconfigure ten (10) parking stalls or less will not be subject to the site plan fee.
 New designs, improvements, or additions of ten (10) parking stall stalls to an individual site will be subject to site plan process as outlined in this document.
-The addition of eleven (11) parking stalls or more to a residential or commercial site or tract will be subject to the site plan review fee and the site review process. (as added by Ord. #2006-32, June 2006) - 14-222.
+The addition of eleven (11) parking stalls or more to a residential or commercial site or tract will be subject to the site plan review fee and the site review process. (as added by Ord. #2006-32, June 2006, as amended by Ord. #2018-30, Sept.
+2018 Ch17_2-5-19) - 14-222.
 Fences and vegetation adjacent to roadways.
 (1) Title, purpose, and scope.
-This shall be known as the "Fence Ordinance of the City of Maryville, Tennessee," and may be so cited, and further referenced elsewhere as "fence ordinance" and herein as "the ordinance" or "this ordinance" shall imply the same wording and meaning as the full title, the general purpose and intent of this ordinance shall be the fair and comprehensive regulation of fences in order to work toward the further attainment of the community development goals and objectives of the citizens of Maryville, Tennessee.
+This shall be known as the "Fence Ordinance of the City of Maryville, Tennessee," and may be so cited, and further referenced elsewhere as "fence ordinance" and herein as "the ordinance" or "this ordinance" shall imply the same wording and meaning as the full title.
+The intent of this ordinance shall be the fair and comprehensive regulation of fences.
 It is the intent of this ordinance that its interpretation and application assist in the economic development of the city, but without lessening a quality of life which the citizens of Maryville strive to maintain and improve.
-The regulations as set forth in this ordinance are established to provide for the public safety, area development, preservation of property values, and the general welfare within the city.
-The purpose of this ordinance is to: - (a) Compile existing fence regulations and policies into one section: - (b) Protect public safety regarding motorists' line of sight at road and driveway intersections; - (c) Provide rapid and efficient access to city services and facilities which may be located on private property; - (d) Protect property values by adopting a minimum level of aesthetic regulations; and - (e) Provide a mechanism to disseminate fence regulations, set forth enforcement procedures and provide variance criteria.
+The regulations as set forth in this ordinance arn established to provide for the public safety, area development, preservation of property values, and the general welfare within the city.
+The purpose of this ordinance is to: - (a) Protect public safety regarding motorists' line of sight at road and driveway intersections; - (b) Provide efficient access to city infrastructure and facilities which may be located on private property; - (c) Protect property values by adopting a minimum level of aesthetic regulations; and

-This ordinance will regulate all fences within the City of Maryville except those exempted.
-All fences erected by local, state, and federal governmental agencies are subject to the provisions of this ordinance except as set forth in section (4) herein.
+This ordinance regulates all fences within the City of Maryville except those exempted.
 No fence may be constructed, erected, moved, extended or enlarged unless it complies with the provisions herein.

-Vegetation adjacent to roadways shall be dealt with additionally in this ordinance in a limited manner as pertains to site distance issues.
+Vegetation adjacent to 1 oadways shall be dealt with additionally in this ordinance in a limited manner as pertains to site distance issues.